If you want to pick the right online course platform for your business, you’ll love this guide.

 Hosted Online Course Platforms

-The platforms in this category provide you with the infrastructure and the tools to sell online courses from your own website.
+The platforms in this category provide you with the infrastructure and the tools to sell online courses from your website.

 The biggest upside of using hosted solutions is that you can build your course website without worrying about “techy stuff” like hosting, maintenance, security, and updates.

-Plus, a good online course hosting platform offers all the essential features that the average course creator needs, so they work very well for most creators.
+Plus, a good online course hosting platform offers all the essential features that the average course creator needs, so they are the best option for most creators.

-Let’s take a look at a few of the top hosted options out there.
+Let’s take a look at the top hosted options out there.

 Best standalone online course builder